RickStrahl/BlogPosts/2026-04/Revisiting-C-Scripting-with-the-Westwind-Scripting-Templating-Library,-Part-1/Revisiting-the-Westwind-Scripting-Template-Library.md

 Here's an example of the Snippets Addin in Markdown Monster, running user provided snippets:

 ![](https://weblog.west-wind.com/images/2022/Moving-old-Dynamic-Compilation-Code-to-use-Roslyn/SnippetExpansion.gif)
-<small>**Figure 2** - Snippet Expansion in Markdown Monster uses template expansions with C# code</small>
+<small>**Figure 3** - Snippet Expansion in Markdown Monster uses template expansions with C# code</small>

+There's some more information in the [Markdown Monster Docs](https://markdownmonster.west-wind.com/docs/Addins/Snippets-Addin-Snippet-Template-Expansion.html).

 #### Documentation Monster Topic Generation
 I also use the ScriptParser to generate output for my documentation solution [Documentation Monster](https://documentationmonster.com) which creates a self-contained Web site for documentation (Examples: [here (product)](https://markdownmonster.west-wind.com/docs) and [here (product)](https://websurge.west-wind.com/docs/) and [here (generated class reference)](https://docs.west-wind.com/westwind.utilities/)).
 Html is generated from Templates for live previews in real time as you type and for final bulk output generation of the entire Documentation project.
 The process is blazing fast:  2.5k+ Html topics generated in ~10 seconds in one project.

 ![Documentation Monster Preview And Site Generation](./DocumentationMonsterPreviewAndSiteGeneration.png)
-<small>**Figure 3** - Documentation Monster renders topics in the previewer and eventually in a fully generated Web site of Html pages using various topic templates merged with topic content</small>
+<small>**Figure 4** - Documentation Monster renders topics in the previewer and eventually in a fully generated Web site of Html pages using various topic templates merged with topic content</small>

 #### Bulk E-Mail Generation for Notifications
 I also use the script engine for creating a simple mail merge engine that runs against my customer and order database.
 I create mailing documents with embedded data that comes from various internal databases driven through a set of business objects.
 Code snippets at the top of templates drive the controller code, and the template expressions do the view rendering.
 In this case it's a background service console app that gets called every few days to check for renewals and sends out various generated and mail merged notifications on a regular schedule.